Sneed, McGuirl lead Kansas State past Florida A&M 76-58

 MANHATTAN, Kan.
+(AP) �� After two straight losses by Kansas State, Xavier Sneed said Monday night was a chance to get back on track.

+Sneed and the Wildcats responded with a 76-58 win over Florida A&M.

-(AP)Xavier Sneed had 18 points, Mike McGuirl scored 16 and Cartier Diarra provided 11 and Kansas State beat Florida A&M 76-58 on Monday night.
+He had 18 points, Mike McGuirl scored 16 and Cartier Diarra provided 11 as Kansas State ended their two-game skid.

+“We were just real locked in tonight,” Sneed said.
+“We just took it as another game and didn’t look at their record.”

 Evins Desir led the Rattlers with 18 points and eight rebounds and M.J.
 Randolph scored 10.